watchdogoblivion/offsec-python/CodingStandards.md

     The IDE/Code editor is VSCode.

-    The library used is yapf:
+    The library used for python formatting is yapf.
-        /usr/bin/python -m pip install -U yapf --user

-    The configurations in the settings.json:
-        "python.defaultInterpreterPath": "/usr/bin/python",
-        "[python]": {
-            "editor.defaultFormatter": "ms-python.python"
-        },
-        "python.formatting.provider": "yapf",
-        "python.formatting.yapfArgs": [
-            "--style={BASED_ON_STYLE: google, COLUMN_LIMIT: 110, INDENT_WIDTH: 2, , SPLIT_BEFORE_NAMED_ASSIGNS= False}",
-        ]

-    For markdown the following extension is used:
+    For markdown and json formatting, prettier is used.

-        Markdown All in One
+See all the configurations in the [Dev Setup folder](dev-setup)

 #### _Custom_ ####
     I have explictly set the standard, that all methods should aim